Hydra9268/Optimizely-Remodal/README.md

 #### Use

-In order for this script to work the valid cookiename must be found.
+In order for this script to work a valid cookiename must be found.
 You can set the cookiename and desire valid to what it should be.

 #### Options